 - Heat water in a large pot.

-- Once the water comes to a boil, add ½ tsp turmeric powder and cauliflower in it and cook for a minute.
+- Once the water comes to a boil, add ½ teaspoon turmeric powder and cauliflower in it and cook for a minute.

 - Drain the water and keep the cauliflower aside.